A police officer practising at the live firing range (Photo: HTX)

 Every little breath, every twitch of your finger, or even blinking too often can cause you to fail, miss the mark and possibly result in a loss of life in the worst instance.

-The officers were faring well, with over 90 percent passing the test every year.
+The officers are faring well, with over 90 percent passing the test every year.
 But the police force wanted to improve the scores – and ultimately boost public safety.

 Previously, while warming up before the test, the police officers were only able to see where their shots had landed when the target boards were retrieved at the end of the warm-up shoot or the basic firing shoot.
 They had to rely on the instructor to give them feedback retroactively on areas they could improve on, based on the instructor’s experience and observation of the grouping of the shots.
 There was no real-time analysis after each shot was fired.